-Once a container image has been deployed, Salad Container Engine instantiates replicas on a predetermined number of available physical devices as stateless processes within virtual Linux subsystems.
-Locally hosted instances of the Salad desktop client report machine availability to the Salad network to be placed in a priority queue for rapid container deployments.
+Once a container image has been deployed, SCE instantiates replicas on a predetermined number of available physical devices as stateless processes within virtual Linux subsystems.

 All SCE container instances deploy to consumer-owned hardware running modern Windows NT operating systems (Windows 10 or later).
-This requirement allows the Salad desktop client to leverage Microsoft Hyper-V virtualization features, manage and monitor workloads as localhost processes, and boot true Linux kernels from the Windows Subsystem for Linux (WSL2).
+This allows the Salad desktop client to leverage Microsoft Hyper-V virtualization features, manage and monitor workloads, and boot true Linux kernels from the Windows Subsystem for Linux (WSL2).

 Active SCE container instances are treated as stateless workloads.
 Whenever the virtual execution context closes (through downscaling, batch job termination, or failure), the container image is purged from the host machine's local memory.
-While running, the Salad container orchestrator uses heartbeat monitoring to assess potential interruptions or other failures, and determine when and how best to dynamically fail over to another dedicated node with 100% actual resource availability.
+While running, the Salad container orchestrator uses heartbeat monitoring to assess potential interruptions or other failures, and determine when and how best to dynamically fail over to another dedicated node to maximize resource availability.

 Salad's affordable infrastructure is as versatile as your imagination.
-Here are just a few examples of what you can build with Salad Container Engine (SCE):
+Here are just a few examples of what you can build with SCE:

 - proxy video-streaming requests for virtual private networks